simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 As the European Road Safety Observatory points out [src 11 - Section 7.1], the quality of the hardware of self-driving cars (which they call AVs) could be very important.
 Hardware failure is already a cause of some car crashes, and could become far more prevelant if self-driving cars remove a majority of human error.
 A need for diligence and redundancy could easily arise, especially if self-driving cars become too difficult to repair due to the complexity of the technology.

 ### Software
 When hardware succeeds, software fails, or vice versa.
-Engineers usually have to keep both of them up equally up to date, because failures in either can lead to a catastrophe.
+Engineers usually have to keep both of them up equally up to date, because failures in either can lead to a catastrophe. **[note h]**

 #### Hacking
 Firstly, the car can be distracted and even deceived too.
 Self-driving cars can use the internet to learn about their environment, instead of simply relying on digital sensors.
 However, connecting to the internet brings security concerns.
 The car could be hacked [src 4: 1 Introduction, para.
 1] or even just "DoS" attacked.